Skip to main content

 Understanding Allyship: Past and Present

-As Martin Luther King Jr. famously said, “No one is free until we are all free.”
-An ally supports and advocates for marginalized groups.
-Versions of it have been around for decades.
+While the term “ally” started to be used in this context in the early 1990s, versions of allyship have been around for decades.
 First popularized during the suffrage movement and civil rights era, allyship centered on anti-sexist and anti-racist activism.
-Male allies fought for women’s rights, and white allies advocated for equal rights for African Americans.
+Male allies fought for women’s rights, and white allies advocated for equal rights for Black individuals.

 The Ally Model